University Interscholastic League: Musical competition

 In musical competitions, schools are aligned into 33 regions (the regions themselves are set not by the UIL, but by the Texas Music Educators Association).
 Schools of all sizes are grouped into a region.

-Advancement within musical competition is not based on direct competition against other schools.
-Instead, musicians are compared against an established rubric (this is comparable to conformation dog shows where dogs compete against the written standard for their breed, not against other dogs of differing breeds), and all schools or individuals who are judged "Division 1" (the highest level) advance to the next level, except for state competition.
+in general, advancement within musical competition is not based on direct competition against other schools.
+Instead, musicians are compared against an established rubric (this is comparable to conformation dog shows where dogs compete against the written standard for their breed, not against other dogs of differing breeds), and are given a rating of Division I (Superior), Division II (Excellent), Division III (Average), Division IV (Below Average), or Division V (Poor).
+All individuals or ensembles who are given an overall Division I (based on the consensus of each judge's rating) may advance to the next level, except for area and state marching band competition (which use an alternative system).